What is Clearing?

-Even if you have a university in mind, or already have offers from universities but are interested in others, you can still partake in tours of other campuses or enquire about courses through their social media channels or websites.
+Even if you have a university in mind, or already have offers from universities but are interested in others, you can still enquire about courses through their social media channels or websites.

 Get ready for Results Day!

-Fast approaching, A-level Results Day is set for August 15, 2019.
-SQA results in Scotland this year will fall on August 6.
+A-level Results Day has been set for August 13, 2020.
+SQA results in Scotland this year will fall on August 4.

 This is perhaps the most important tip of all...

 Clearing may seem like a scary concept at first, but it’s something thousands of students have experienced before.